-How to reduce the risk of losing your dog – prevention can reduce lots of anguish and worry
+How to reduce the risk of losing your dog – prevention can reduce lots of anguish and worry.

 Be aware – dog loss can happen in a number of ways

-There are many reasons why a dog will go missing; they can be a known sprinter who will use any opportunity to escape and run; attack by another dog; a gate being left open; thunder and lightning or fireworks; unexpected events, visitors to the home and of course, theft.
+There are many reasons why a dog will go missing; they can be a known sprinter who will use any opportunity to escape and run; attacked by another dog; a gate being left open; thunder and lightning or fireworks; unexpected events, visitors to the home and of course, theft.

-Get your dog neutered or spayed
+Get your dog neutered or spayed.

-Don’t leave your dog in your car
+Don’t leave your dog in your car.

-Take photographs of your dog
+Take plenty of photographs of your dog.